-Screening signage, screening protocol and limited door access have been implemented at all facilities.
+• Screening signage, screening protocol and limited door access have been implemented at all facilities.
 Daily reports of staff well-being and screening are being provided to management for recording and documentation purposes.

-Screening protocol for all vendors and contractors has also been implemented at all facilities and sites.

-Installation of a portable washroom and hand washing station for commodity drivers to avoid visitors entering the Recycling Centre.

-Staggering breaks and lunch to reduce amount of people taking breaks at one time at the Recycling Centre.

-Increased cleaning being completed at night and during the day (i.e. between lunch breaks and in high traffic areas).

-Installed plexi-glass between sorters on the processing line, and at the scale houses located at the landfill sites/drop off depots.

-Staff are travelling in separate vehicles to maintain physical distancing per health guidelines.

-On-road staff working from home to start and end their day due to lack of public washroom availability, and to reduce the need to enter their work location.
+- Screening protocol for all vendors and contractors has also been implemented at all facilities and sites. - Installation of a portable washroom and hand washing station for commodity drivers to avoid visitors entering the Recycling Centre. - Staggering breaks and lunch to reduce amount of people taking breaks at one time at the Recycling Centre. - Increased cleaning being completed at night and during the day (i.e. between lunch breaks and in high traffic areas). - Installed plexi-glass between sorters on the processing line, and at the scale houses located at the landfill sites/drop off depots. - Staff are travelling in separate vehicles to maintain physical distancing per health guidelines. - On-road staff working from home to start and end their day due to lack of public washroom availability, and to reduce the need to enter their work location.

-- Implementing the divisional Pandemic Re-Opening Plan in accordance with Public Health advisement and direction from the Region's Emergency Operations Centre. - Staff will continue to develop and implement a communication strategy to inform residents about upcoming service changes that will occur with the new waste collection contracts.
-Initial communication plan adjusted due to COVID.
-The first direct mail piece (post card) is scheduled to hit mailboxes late June/early July. - The Business Continuity Plan with Redeployment Strategy of staff for the Division will be administered accordingly, and work that cannot be deferred is being managed by existing staff.

-- The Business Continuity Plan with Redeployment Strategy of staff for the Division will be administered accordingly. - Staff will continue to implement communications about the service changes that will occur with the new waste collection contracts. - RFP will be issued for the division's Long-term Strategic Plan. - Staff will continue to meet with new collection contractors to ensure a successful start up

-- New waste collection contracts are set to commence October 19, 2020.
-Staff will be working to address any major concerns and provide residents with information to fully participate in the curbside programs. - The Business Continuity Plan with Redeployment Strategy of staff for the Division will be administered accordingly.
+- Staff continue to work with new collection contractors in preparation of the new waste collection contracts commencing October 19, 2020. - Communication campaign for new waste collection service levels continues.
+The collection guide, which is an all encompassing publication. - After the commencement of the new waste collection contracts, staff will be working to address any major concerns and provide residents with information to fully participate in the curbside programs. - The Humberstone Landfill Operations tender will be issued. - RFP will be issued for the division's Long-term Strategic Plan. - 2021 operational budgets are being finalized. - Draft Blue Box Final Regulations expected from the Province

+- 2021 work plan will be developed - Recommendations brought forth as a result of the NRFP MRF Opportunity Review

+- Work to continue to on strategic initiatives - Preparation for the start of the new Humberstone contract